centreon/centreon-documentation/versioned_docs/version-24.04/resources/glossary.md

 Connectors are the programming brick that lets Centreon communicate with the supervised equipment.

 Centreon offers a great variety of connectors ready to be used to control any type of equipment.
-The connector is made of a pack (preconfigured models) and a plugin (the probe that executes the checks).
+The connector is made of a [pack](#pack) (preconfigured models) and a [plugin](#plugin) (the probe that executes the checks).
-Some connectors may also have a “discovery” feature allowing them to independently find ressources of a certain type to monitor them.
+Some connectors may also have an automatic discovery feature allowing them to independently find ressources of a certain type to monitor them.

 **See also**: